phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (reverse xs)
 ```
-Reverses the order of the elements in the given sequence
+Reverses the order of the elements in the given sequence.

 ## `second`